 You are artist, storyteller, technologist, statistician, accountant, and huckster—it’s a crazy-hard business, but I love it.

-My twice-monthly Ideabook Briefing is an email snapshot of my most recent finds.
+My occasional Ideabook Briefing is an email snapshot of my most recent finds.

-In the end, my hope is that what we do here contributes, in some small way, to the clarity and quality of your work.
+In the end, my hope is that what I do here contributes, in some small way, to the clarity and quality of your work.